clement-destephen/clement-destephen.github.io/_posts/2022-09-01-harmonic-monochord.markdown

 **How it works**

+![alt text](/assets/images/monochord_5.png "monochord pic 5")

 <p>&nbsp;</p>

-![alt text](/assets/images/monochord_5.png "monochord pic 5")

-It is using simple pulse-width modulated electric signals, unlike the feedback-loop based well-kown E-bows.
-The PWM signals are generated with a microcontroller and amplified with Mosfets.
+The electromagnets are driven by pulse-width modulated signals.
+The concept here is different from the  well-kown E-bows, which are using a feedback-loop.
+There are a few benefits from using a direct PWM excitation :
+- the string enters much faster in resonance
+- the string can vibrate at potentially any of its resonance mode or any combination of modes.

+The downside being of course that the frequencies must be known by the system, hence the dedicated tuning knobs.
+There is one fine-tuning potentiometer per harmonic.
+They allow a slight detuning of each PWM wave, in order to accomodate for the string natural inharmonicity.

-The string itself can be tuned via a combination of a piano peg and a violin fine-tuner.
+The string itself can be tuned via two pegs, one for coarse and one for fine tuning.
-In order to accomodate for the string natural inharmonicity, the individual frequencies of the electromagnet's waves can be further detuned via potentiometers.

-All electronics are inside and it can be powered by an external 15V batterie / AC adapter.
+The instrument needs to be powered by an external 15V batterie / AC adapter.

 <p>&nbsp;</p>